Jamame

 Jamame (Jamaame, جمامة, Giamama, formerly Villaggio Regina Margherita), also spelled Giamame, is a town in the southern Lower Juba (Jubbada Hoose) region of Somalia.
 There are many farms located near Jamame.
 The equator passes over the town.

 Overview

-Jamame is situated between the Somali Sea in the east, the agricultural land along the Jubba River in the west, and the port city of Kismayo in the south.
+Jamame is situated between the Somali Sea in the east, the agricultural land along the Jubba River in the west, and 53 km from the port city of Kismayo to the southwest.
 It is the center of the Jamame District.

+Jamaame Airstrip is about 1 km to the south of the town.